-Examination Policy
+III.
+Examination Policy:

-Examinations: In order to maintain the integrity of our academic programs in the College of Nursing, all examinations within a course must be given using the same method.
-For example, if proctored paper and pencil tests are given to students on campus, all students at distance sites will also be given proctored paper and pencil tests; if tests are given by RespondusTM on campus, all students at distance sites will be given examinations via RespondusTM.
+A. Examinations: In order to maintain the integrity of the academic programs in the College of Nursing, all examinations within a course must be given using the same method.
+For example, if proctored paper and pencil tests are given to students on campus, all students at distance sites will also be given proctored paper and pencil tests.
+If tests are proctored and given by RespondusTM on campus, all students at distance sites will be given examinations via Respondus MonitorTM and proctored by the Distance Learning Coordinator or faculty.

 All examinations designated as "proctored exams" must be proctored.
-All College of Nursing proctored course examinations must be taken either on campus or at a proctored distance site.
-Students accessing the course via the CMA-D Bridge must make arrangements with the Distance Learning Coordinator to take any proctored examination either on campus or at the nearest distance proctored site.
+College of Nursing proctored course examinations must be taken either on campus or at a proctored distance site.
+Offsite students must make arrangements with the Distance Learning Coordinator to take any proctored examination either on campus or at the nearest distance proctored site.
 If unwilling to travel to the nearest "proctored exam site", the student will be responsible for fees related to proctored exams.